NailaInBits/iobeam511/README.md

-# iobeam_511
+# iobeam x 511
-Sending data to iobeam's backend using an 511 API request and iobeam's client nodejs library.
+To demonstarte iobeam's real time data analysis capabilities, NYC's 511 API was used to send data to iobeam's backend.
+This was done using iobeam's client nodejs library and SuperAgent.

-Data consists of NAVTEQ ids and their meters per hour.
+The data collected consists of NAVTEQ ids and their respective meters per hour.

-API request done using SuperAgent.